 Before starting the job hunt, determine your goals and parameters in advance and the “angle” you will take to sell yourself.
 For example, my strength was in systems, so I chose to emphasize that in my cover letters.
 Customize your approach to each site, if time permits.
 What you do for your thesis determines who will and who won’t take a look at you.
 Try to get at least one reference from outside your university.

 This guide is not going to cover the basics of interviewing; you can get that from many books (e.g. the Martin Yate and Bob Weinstein books listed in the references).
 However, I will mention some tips.
 Don’t interview on the day of arrival, and try to avoid Mondays and Fridays.
 Be prepared for hard or illegal questions, by finding polite ways of addressing the underlying concern.
 Do your homework on each site before interviewing!
 It continually amazes me that people show up for interviews without knowing anything about the institution they want to join.
 If the target is a research lab for a major company, you can easily look up Wall St. Journal articles, annual reports and stockbroker reports.
-If your goal is an academic position, check out the Tomorrow’s Professor site for guidance.
+If your goal is an academic position, check out the Tomorrow’s Professor site and The Professor Is In for guidance.
 If you interview at a university, get their course catalog and use their numbering scheme to describe the courses you can teach.
 Interview to find out more about them, not just to sell yourself.
 Your 45-60 minute research presentation is crucial; make sure you practice it thoroughly.
 Interviews create interviews.
 That is, if you’ve already gone on many interviews at other places, that makes you appear more desirable since others want you, and that makes it easier for you to get more interviews.
 Broadcast this fact by keeping your interview schedule on your web page.
 There is an anecdote about one student who received offers to interview at many different places, but only after Stanford interviewed him!
 Keep logs on who you talk to, what you talked about, and when.
 That makes it easier to keep things straight when juggling several contenders.
 The major conferences in your field are a good place to schedule preliminary interviews to get your foot in the door, because it is cheap for the company or university.
 The people you need to meet are already there, so that saves them the expense of having to fly you out and house you at their site.

 Offers are a waiting game.
 Be prepared for lots of frustration.
 You need a written offer or nothing is official; you should also accept or reject in writing.
 Negotiate, but be aware of the strength or weakness of your position.
 I also recommend doing only one round of negotiating (i.e. you counterpropose terms, and the organization responds to that, and then you make a decision).
 As a hiring manager, I can tell you that it is very frustrating when a candidate attempts to negotiate for a long time, and that can make an employer upset and possibly even rescind the offer.
 Look at the entire package.
 Starting salary may not be as important as the type of work, the environment, benefits, growth potential, and work-life balance.
 Drug tests and other factors are becoming more common; you will have to decide how you want to respond to those.